ihsanfullstack/ucdproject/README.md

 ### Technologies Used

-Bootstrap, used to style everything, minimal CSS used (embedded) - https://getbootstrap.com/ jquery and some javascript plugins, which were provided though I used these as bootstrap told me to in order to run the modals etc.
+Bootstrap, used to style everything, minimal CSS used (embedded) - https://getbootstrap.com/ jquery and some javascript plugins, which were provided though I used these as bootstrap told me to in order to run the modals etc. These had previously been included in the lesson content so I was aware of what to include.
 Any CSS used was done in embedded form, this really was because bootstrap did so much of the work for me.
 I also used google fonts, and font awesome to style some of the text throughout the site, and typography and for the logos / icons used - https://fontawesome.com/ / https://fonts.google.com/
 I had initially intended to use different color schemes etc, and do some custom CSS styling to the elements but I was so happy with the layout that bootstrap gave that I only did some minor embedded CSS.
 I know this isn't best practise, but when I was trying to get everything finished it was the quickest way rather than linking a sheet and doing the element selectors etc. That is something that I really do understand but I felt that the site really is fit for purpose as is.